Cruciform passage grave

-Cruciform passage graves describe a complex example of prehistoric passage grave found in Ireland, west Wales and Orkney and built during the later Neolithic, from around 3500 BC and later.
+Cruciform passage graves describes a complex example of prehistoric passage grave found in Ireland, west Wales and Orkney and built during the later Neolithic, from around 3500 BC and later.

 They are distinguished by a long passage leading to a central chamber with a corbelled roof.
 From this, burial chambers extend in three directions, giving the overall impression in plan of a cross shape layout.
 Some examples have further sub-chambers leading off the three original chambers.
 The network of chambers is covered by a cairn and revetted with a kerb.

 A common trait is megalithic art carved into the stones of the chambers' walls and roofs.
 Abstract designs were favoured, especially spirals and zig-zags.

 Examples are Newgrange in Ireland, Maeshowe in Orkney and Barclodiad y Gawres in Anglesey.